University of Toledo College of Law

 The University of Toledo College of Law is the law school at the University of Toledo, and is located on the university's main campus in a residential neighborhood in western Toledo, Ohio.
-The school is fully accredited by the American Bar Association and is a member of the Association of American Law Schools.
+The school is accredited by the American Bar Association and is a member of the Association of American Law Schools.

 The College of Law offers a three-year, full-time program leading to a Juris Doctor degree.
 It also offers Certificates of Concentration, permitting a student to focus on a particular field of interest such as Criminal, Environmental, or International Law.

 According to the College of Law's official 2013 ABA-required disclosures, 48.3% of the class of 2013 obtained full-time, long-term, bar passage-required employment nine months after graduation, excluding solo-practitioners.

 History

 The College of Law was established in 1906.
 The school was accredited by the American Bar Association in 1939 and joined the Association of American Law Schools in 1941.